cappy-pugliese/cappy.s-lab-notebook/README.md

-# cappy-lab-notebook
+# Cappy's Lab Notebook
- My lab notebook for the Dagilis lab
+ This is my lab notebook for the Dagilis lab